State of emergency declared in Maldives

-(CNN)Political unrest in the Republic of Maldives prompted the Asian nation's president on Monday to declare a state of emergency for 15 days.
+(CNN)Political unrest in the Republic of Maldives prompted the Asian nation's President on Monday to declare a state of emergency for 15 days.

 The move, which gives President Abdulla Yameen Abdul Gayoom power to arrest and detain people, reflects a power struggle between the island nation's Supreme Court and its government.